ioctl_userfaultfd — create a file descriptor for handling page faults in user space

 userfaultfd mode for the specified range:

-Track page faults on missing pages.
+UFFDIO_REGISTER_MODE_MISSINGTrack page faults on missing pages.

-Track page faults on write-protected pages.
+UFFDIO_REGISTER_MODE_WPTrack page faults on write-protected pages.

-Currently, the only supported mode is UFFDIO_REGISTER_MODE_MISSING
+Currently, the only supported mode is UFFDIO_REGISTER_MODE_MISSING.

 If the operation is successful, the kernel modifies the

-ioctls
+ioctls bit-mask

 field to indicate which ioctl(2) operations are